 2. Send cord blood specimen in original tube.
 Do not aliquot.

-Specimen Stability Information: Ambient 4 days/Refrigerated 4 days/Frozen 4 days Additional Information:
+Specimen Stability Information: Ambient (preferred) 4 days/Refrigerated 4 days/Frozen 4 days

-1. Specimens are preferred to be received within 4 days of collection.
-Extraction will be attempted for specimens received after 4 days, and DNA yield will be evaluated to determine if testing may proceed.
-2. To ensure minimum volume and concentration of DNA are met, the requested volume must be submitted.
-Testing may be canceled if DNA requirements are inadequate.
-3. While a properly collected cord blood sample may not be at risk for maternal cell contamination, unanticipated complications may occur during collection.
-Therefore, maternal cell contamination studies are recommended to ensure

-Epstein Barr Virus (EBV) Susceptibility and Lymphoproliferative Disorders Gene Panel, Varies the test results reflect that of the patient tested and are available at an additional charge.
-Order MATCC / Maternal Cell Contamination, Molecular Analysis, Varies on the maternal specimen Specimen Type: Blood spot Supplies: Card-Blood Spot Collection (Filter Paper) (T493) Container/Tube: Preferred: Collection card (Whatman Protein Saver 903 Paper) Acceptable: PerkinElmer 226 filter paper or blood spot collection card Specimen Volume: 2 to 5 Blood spots Collection Instructions:
+- 1. Specimens are preferred to be received within 4 days of collection.
+Extraction will be attempted for specimens received after 4 days, and DNA yield will be evaluated to determine if testing may proceed. - 2.
+To ensure minimum volume and concentration of DNA is met, the requested volume must be submitted.
+Testing may be canceled if DNA requirements are inadequate. - 3.
+While a properly collected cord blood sample may not be at risk for maternal cell contamination, unanticipated complications may occur during collection.
+Therefore, maternal cell contamination studies are recommended to ensure the test results reflect that of the patient tested and are available at an additional charge.
+Order MATCC / Maternal Cell Contamination, Molecular Analysis, Varies on the maternal specimen.

+Specimen Type: Blood spot

+Supplies: Card-Blood Spot Collection (Filter Paper) (T493)

+Container/Tube:

+Preferred: Collection card (Whatman Protein Saver 903 Paper)

+Acceptable: PerkinElmer 226 filter paper or blood spot collection card

+Specimen Volume: 2 to 5 Blood spots

+Collection Instructions:

-1. An alternative blood collection option for a patient older than 1 year is a fingerstick.
-For detailed instructions, see How to Collect a Dried Blood Spot Sample.
-2. Let blood dry on the filter paper at ambient temperature in a horizontal position for a minimum of 3 hours. - 3.
+- 1. An alternative blood collection option for a patient older than 1 year is a fingerstick.
+For detailed instructions, see How to Collect a Dried Blood Spot Sample. - 2.
+Let blood dry on the filter paper at ambient temperature in a horizontal position for a minimum of 3 hours. - 3.
 Do not expose specimen to heat or direct sunlight. - 4.
 Do not stack wet specimens. - 5.
-Keep specimen dry Specimen Stability Information: Ambient (preferred)/Refrigerated Additional Information:
+Keep specimen dry

+Specimen Stability Information: Ambient (preferred)/Refrigerated

-1. Blood spot specimens are acceptable but not recommended.
-Multiple extractions will be required to obtain sufficient yield for supplemental analysis, and there is significant risk for test failure due to insufficient DNA.
-2. Due to lower concentration of DNA yielded from blood spot, some aspects of the test may not perform as well as DNA extracted from a whole blood sample.
+- 1. Blood spot specimens are acceptable but not recommended.
+Multiple extractions will be required to obtain sufficient yield for supplemental analysis, and there is significant risk for test failure due to insufficient DNA. - 2.
+Due to lower concentration of DNA yielded from blood spot, some aspects of the test may not perform as well as DNA extracted from a whole blood sample.
 When applicable, specific gene regions that were unable to be interrogated will be noted in the report.
 Alternatively, additional specimen may be required to complete testing. - 3.
 For collection instructions, see Blood Spot Collection Instructions - 4.
 For collection instructions in Spanish, see Blood Spot Collection Card-Spanish Instructions (T777) - 5.
-For collection instructions in Chinese, see Blood Spot Collection Card-Chinese Instructions (T800) Specimen Type: Saliva Patient Preparation: Patient should not eat, drink, smoke, or chew gum 30 minutes prior to collection.
-Supplies: Saliva Swab Collection Kit (T786) Specimen Volume: 2 Swabs, use 2 kits for collection Collection Instructions: Collect and send specimen per kit instructions.
-Specimen Stability Information: Ambient (preferred) 30 days/Refrigerated; 30 days Additional Information: Saliva specimens are acceptable but not recommended.
+For collection instructions in Chinese, see Blood Spot Collection Card-Chinese Instructions (T800)

+Specimen Type: Saliva

+Patient Preparation: Patient should not eat, drink, smoke, or chew gum 30 minutes prior to collection.

+Supplies: Saliva Swab Collection Kit (T786)

+Specimen Volume: 2 Swabs

+Collection Instructions: Collect and send specimen per kit instructions.

+Specimen Stability Information: Ambient (preferred) 30 days/Refrigerated; 30 days

+Additional Information: Saliva specimens are acceptable but not recommended.
 Due to lower quantity/quality of DNA yielded from saliva, some aspects of the test may not perform as well as DNA extracted from a whole blood sample.
 When applicable, specific gene regions that were unable to be interrogated will be noted in the report.
 Alternatively, additional specimen may be required to complete testing.
-Forms 1.
-New York Clients-Informed consent is required.
-Document on the request form or electronic order that a copy is on file.
-The following documents are available: -Informed Consent for Genetic Testing (T576) -Informed Consent for Genetic Testing (Spanish) (T826)